 As with any other technology investment, a DIL simulator can be valued in a number of different ways.
 Vehicle constructors, for example, might define a DIL simulator’s value strictly in terms of its ability to affect the vehicle development process, with the hope being that use of such a tool improves the efficiency of physical prototype testing in some measurable way.
 In such cases, we can take on board the above-described types of simulators and attempt to align them with specific areas of product development.
 If we do this, we might develop a basic map such as the one shown here.

 If we can relate a map such as this to specific tests and simulations that are required for vehicle development, we can assess whether or not a particular type of DIL simulator is appropriate, or even assign different types of simulators to different vehicle development areas.
-For example, the aforementioned EPAS and ESC system developments would require sophisticated vehicle physics models as well assubjective feedback from expert driving evaluators.
-In such a case a Vehicle Dynamics DIL simulator would be the tool of choice rather than a Human Factors DIL or Entertainment DIL simulator.
-In a corollary sense, we might deduce that the reason why Vehicle Dynamics DIL simulators have come into existence in recent years has been to fill a product development toolset void.
+For example, the aforementioned EPAS and ESC system developments would require sophisticated vehicle physics models as well as subjective feedback from expert driving evaluators.
+In such a case a Engineering DIL simulator would be the tool of choice rather than a Human Factors DIL or Entertainment DIL simulator.
+In a corollary sense, we might deduce that the reason why Engineering DIL simulators have come into existence in recent years has been to fill a product development toolset void.
 This is indeed the case.

-To learn more about the three main types of driving simulators, download our FREE white paper, “Look Down the Road: Driving Simulator Technology & How Automotive Manufacturers will Benefit”.
+To learn more about the three main types of driving simulators, download our FREE eBook, “Looking down the road: Harnessing the benefits of driving simulator technology”.